brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Caye Caulker

 Caye Caulker is a tiny Caribbean island where golf carts replace cars, the motto is *Go Slow*, and days revolve around snorkelling, rum punches, and sunset swims.
+In 1961, Hurricane Hattie divided the island in two, leading to a narrow channel called The Split which is the best place to spend evenings at the bars and diving boards.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca7.jpeg">